DewDropRS/Getting_and_Cleaning_Data_Course_Project/README.md

 7. merge x_train.txt and x_test.txt using rbind()
 8. use select to find all columns that contain "mean", "std" in the variable name and save to new data frame
 9. summarize-get the mean of all measures group by subjectid and activity

+## Please see CodeBook.Rmd for code, results, and notes.
+Code was embedded using code chunks.